akdemirlab/HiCPlotter/README.md

 ### Whole genome plotting with triple sparse files

-_(-chr) parameter will be used designate to the end chromosome, such as (-chr chr11) will plot interactions starting from chr1 to chr11._
+_(-chr) parameter will be used designate the end chromosome, such as (-chr chr11) will plot interactions starting from chr1 to chr11._

 _Please use (-chr chrY) for whole genome interaction plots._